puppetlabs/puppet-docs/source/puppet/4.6/reference/man/lookup.md

 and hashes will be merged.</p></li>
 <li><p>--explain
 Print an explanation for the details of how the lookup performed rather than the value returned for the key.
-The explaination will describe how the result was obtained or why lookup failed to obtain the result.</p></li>
+The explanation will describe how the result was obtained or why lookup failed to obtain the result.</p></li>
 <li><p>--explain-options
 Explain if a lookup_options hash will be used and how it was assembled